javascript-tutorial/en.javascript.info/5-network/04-fetch-abort/article.md

 ## AbortController is scalable

 `AbortController` is scalable.
-It allows to cancel multiple fetches at once.
+It allows us to cancel multiple fetches at once.

 Here's a sketch of code that fetches many `urls` in parallel, and uses a single controller to abort them all: